elliottbolzan/CellSociety/bin/README.md

 # cellsociety

-Put your source code, resources, and property files here.
+Put your example and test XML files here.